 Homework 15 %

-Three tests 20 % each

-Final exam 25 % ( Wednesday, Dec.
-7, 2011, at 8:00 a.m.)
+Three tests 20 % each (tentatively: Sept.
+23, Oct.
+28, Dec.
+2) Final exam 25 % (Wednesday, Dec.
+11, 2013, at 8:00 a.m.)

 Total 100 %

 If you must miss a test or the final exam because of a civil duty (e.g., jury duty or military service), official University competitions, performances, or travel, religious observations, or certain scheduled medical procedures, please inform Dr. Marshall ahead of time to arrange an accommodation.
 Missing a test or the final exam without prior notification of Dr. Marshall may lead to receiving a zero on the test/exam.
 However, illnesses and other problems, which sometimes occur unexpectedly, may lead to an accommodation in this policy.